Why VC Ben Horowitz chose such unconventional subjects for his new book on business cultures

 FC: You said you started out with a much larger set of potential subjects.
 Was there anyone who didn’t make the cut that you feel particularly pained to have left on the cutting room floor?

-Horowitz: Bob Noyce, from Intel.
+BH: Bob Noyce, from Intel.
 I spent a lot of time trying to understand Queen Elizabeth I, just because she was in a culture where she wasn’t supposed to be.
 And it was very interesting, but it didn’t work.
 I chalk that up to my weakness as a writer [that] I couldn’t make that work.
-The other [was] Hannah Crafts who wrote The Bondwoman’s Narrative.
+The other [was] Hannah Crafts, who wrote The Bondwoman’s Narrative.

 FC: Not only are all your main subjects male, but these are some pretty muscular figures.
-Do you worry about attracting an larger audience?
+Do you worry about attracting a larger audience?

-Horowitz: Another thing that you’ve probably noticed in the subjects is that there are no white men.
+BH: Another thing that you’ve probably noticed in the subjects is that there are no white men.
 Some of that is accidental, some is intentional, and let me give you the intentional part.
 [There are a lot of women and white men in the book, but they aren’t among the four main examples.]
 One difficult thing about trying to explain culture is, whatever culture you have is so invisible to you, because it’s just what you do.
 So I really wanted the examples all to be from places that the reader wasn’t from.
 That’s why [I featured] the slave culture of the Haitian revolution, the Mongol culture under Genghis Khan, prison culture, and ancient samurai culture—all places where people would be looking at it with a fresh set of eyes.

 In terms of the violence or the masculinity part, I started with writing a book that I wanted to read, that I would find interesting and learn something from.
 If people don’t like me, they’re not gonna like the book, that’s for sure.
 As a reader, I always find in books that I read from people who are very different with very different backgrounds—be that The Bondwoman’s Narrative or Lean In—I learned a lot from those books.
 I never felt like even though they were from a pretty different perspective than me, if their perspective was well articulated, in some ways I get more out of those than I do out of books written by people who are like me.
 Maybe that’s just my view of how diversity works.